Training contract applications 2022 and 2023

-Legal Practice Course (LPC) / Graduate Diploma in Law (GDL): Wiggin will pay for LPC and GDL fees as well as a grant for each of £7,000 for applicable candidates on a prospective basis.
+Legal Practice Course (LPC) / Graduate Diploma in Law (GDL): Wiggin will pay for LPC and GDL fees, as well as a £7,000 grant for each, for applicable candidates on a prospective basis.

-Other benefits: trainees will have access to a competitive benefits package, including 25 days holiday (plus bank holidays), group personal pension, permanent health insurance, life cover, corporate gym membership, holiday buy/sell scheme and cycle scheme.
+Other benefits: Trainees have access to a competitive benefits package, including 25 days holiday (plus bank holidays), group personal pension, permanent health insurance, life cover, corporate gym membership, holiday buy/sell scheme and cycle scheme.

 The application process

-We ask our future trainees to complete an application form, attend an interview and an assessment day with us.
+We ask our future trainees to complete an application form, attend an interview and an assessment day.
 The assessment day is usually the final stage of our trainee selection process and is held at our Cheltenham office.

-As we receive a lot of applications, it is unfortunately not possible to interview every candidate, or offer feedback should you not be selected to interview with us.
-If you attend one of our assessment centres we will offer you feedback on your application.
+As we receive a lot of applications, it is unfortunately not possible to interview every candidate or offer feedback should you not be selected for an interview.
+If you attend one of our assessment centres, we will offer you feedback on your application.

 September 2022 and 2023 intakes

-Candidates will need to have completed and passed applicable post graduate qualifications (LPC/GDL) prior to commencement of their training contract
+Candidates need to have completed and passed applicable post graduate qualifications (LPC/GDL) before starting their training contract